LostBeard/RadzenIconFullscreenIssue/README.md

 - Observe the issue

 !IMPORTANT:
 - Close the tab, and in a new tab go to the Demo again.
-(Simply refreshing the tab does not fully reset the issue.)
+(Refreshing the tab does not fully reset the issue.)

 #### Show the issue does not occur without RadzenIcon
 - Visit the demo link above.